 A reason for this is that most of us don't know that the Command Prompt can be used to not only shutdown, restart or log off our computer instantly but also to shutdown a remote computer provided you have administrative access.
 It can also be used to hibernate a computer and give a comment containing the reason for shutdown.
 This post will show you how to do all this.

-A computer running Windows (XP, Vista, 7 or 8) with the command prompt working perfectly, i.e. not disabled by a virus.
+A computer running Windows (XP, Vista, 7, 8, 8.1 or 10) with the Command Prompt working perfectly, i.e. not disabled by a virus.

 1) Press Windows Key + R.

-This will start the command prompt.
-Follow the instructions below depending on what you want to do.
+This will start the Command Prompt as an Administrator (Elevated Command Prompt in newer editions of Windows.)
+Follow the instructions below depending on what you want to do: